tnichols217/notes/AIQS 100/comic/draft.md

 ## Panel 3

-Group of people sitting in the coffee shop, dim, crooked paintings
+Group of people sitting in the coffee shop, dim, crooked paintings, Yoo standing at the end
--
+- Yoo describing

 # Scene 2